close

 minute read

-Any AI agent can generate suggestions and it can sound confident.
-But, as examples, it does not immediately know your drafting standards, your supplier constraints or why your team made past tradeoffs.
+AI agents can generate suggestions and sound confident.
+But they don’t know your drafting standards, your supplier constraints, or why your team made specific tradeoffs.
+Without that context, their recommendations don’t hold up in review and engineers tend to ignore them.

 In engineering, a suggestion without context is noise.
 Estimates vary on how often LLMs get things right, but one Salesforce study said that “generic LLM agents achieve only around a 58% success rate in scenarios involving giving a direct answer without clarification steps.